Light-sport aircraft: LSA under the new MOSAIC spectrum

-The LSA category will be drastically expanded with the introduction of MOSAIC (Modernization of Special Airworthiness Certification).
-Among the main changes is the elimination of the current limitation on maximum weight, based on parameters related to stall speed, which will be 59 knots with the aircraft clean or with fixed or automatic high-lift devices (instead of the previous 45 knots).
-This will allow for larger aircraft with up to 4 seats thus enabling increased safety margins, durability, and comfort for new aircraft certified under this new standard.
-Currently, MOSAIC has been entered into the Federal Register on July 22, 2025.
-This final rule is effective October 22, 2025, except for amendatory instructions 3, 8, 9, 13, 15, 17, 21, 23 through 26, 71, 72, 75, 76, and 80, which are effective July 24, 2026.
+The LSA category was drastically expanded with the introduction of MOSAIC (Modernization of Special Airworthiness Certification).
+Among the main changes was the elimination of the current limitation on maximum weight, based on parameters related to stall speed, which is now 61 knots with the aircraft in landing configuration or with fixed or automatic high-lift devices (instead of the previous 45 knots).
+This allows for larger aircraft with up to 4 seats thus enabling increased safety margins, durability, and comfort for new aircraft certified under this new standard.
+MOSAIC was entered into the Federal Register on July 22, 2025.
+This final rule was effective October 22, 2025, except for amendatory instructions 3, 8, 9, 13, 15, 17, 21, 23 through 26, 71, 72, 75, 76, and 80, which became effective July 24, 2026.